House GOP votes to oust Democrat Omar from major committee

 Democratic leader Hakeem Jeffries of New York said Omar has at times "made mistakes" and used antisemitic tropes that were condemned by House Democrats four years ago.
 But that's not what Thursday's vote was about, he said.

-Rep. Alexandria Ocasio-Cortez, went took it one step further, saying that the GOP's action was one of the "disgusting legacies after 9/11," a reference to he Sept.
-11, 2001, attack — "the targeting and racism against Muslim-Americans throughout the United States of America.
+Rep. Alexandria Ocasio-Cortez, D-N.Y., went further, referring to the Sept.
+11, 2001, attack as she called the GOP's action part of one of the "disgusting legacies after 9/11, the targeting and racism against Muslim-Americans throughout the United States of America.
 And this is an extension of that legacy."

 She added, "This is about targeting women of color."